Jberczel/metaprogramming_ruby_2_notes/05_class_definitions.md

 Objects can have their own hidden, special class, sometimes referred to as _metaclass_ or _eigenclass_.

-Ruby has a speicla syntax based on the _class_ keyword that places you in the scope of the singleton class:
+Ruby has a special syntax based on the _class_ keyword that places you in the scope of the singleton class:

 ```ruby
 class << an_object